ioBanker/docs.bitshares.build/LP.md

 ### Deposit
 Both assets are curently needed in equal amounts at the current pool price.
-Liquidity Pools, which use a MPA (Market Pegged Asset)/Collateral pair, can be used to stake long, neutral or short positions.
+Liquidity Pools, which use a (Market Pegged Asset)/Collateral pair, can be used to stake long, neutral or short positions.

-#### Example: 1.19.66 HONEST.BTCBTSMM
+#### Example: 1.19.66 - HONEST.BTCBTSMM

-- HONEST.BTC Long - BTS Short: Sell 50% of the BTS for the HONEST.BTC part.
+- **HONEST.BTC Long - BTS Short:** Sell 50% of the BTS for the HONEST.BTC part.
-- HONEST.BTC\/BTS Neutral: Borrow the 50% HONEST.BTC part and add an extra 50% BTS.
+- **HONEST.BTC\/BTS Neutral:** Borrow the 50% HONEST.BTC part and add an extra 50% BTS.
-- HONEST.BTC Short - BTS Long: Use all BTS for borrowing.
+- **HONEST.BTC Short - BTS Long:** Use all BTS for borrowing.
 Sell 50% of your HONEST.BTC for the BTS part.

 ## Functions